University of Minnesota Law School, J.D., 1994, Cum Laude

 University of Wisconsin, B.B.A., 1991

-Steve Ryan is chair of Briggs and Morgan and is former chair of the firm's commercial department.
-He is a member of the Financial Institutions and Real Estate section and practices principally in the areas of:
+Steve Ryan is President and Managing Partner of Briggs and Morgan and leads the firm's executive committee.
+He is the former chair of Briggs and Morgan and former chair of the firm's commercial department.
+He is a member of the Finance & Restructuring section and practices principally in the areas of:

 - Commercial and corporate finance

 - Commercial real estate acquisitions, finance and dispositions

 Steve has more than 15 years of experience representing lenders and corporate borrowers in complex commercial finance transactions, including working capital and asset-based financing; franchise finance; agricultural finance; and construction, bridge and permanent real estate loan financings.
 His experience also includes the negotiation, documentation and closing of specialized credit transactions, such as syndicated and participated loans, and floor plan and leasehold finance arrangements.
 He also represents financial institutions in the issuance of letters of credit to back the issuance of tax-exempt bonds.